 It’s 6am on a Thursday morning.
-Your alarm sounds, screaming at an inhuman pitch from your bedside table.
+Your alarm sounds, jerking you awake from your bedside table.
 You roll over to slam the snooze button—but wait.
 You just remembered.
-SAT scores came out online this morning!
-Bolting out of bed, you furiously log in to your laptop computer.
+SAT scores came out this morning!
+Bolting out of bed, you furiously open your laptop and go to the College Board’s website.
 In your sleep-addled state, it takes multiple tries to type the password into your computer, only adding to your anxiety.
-Finally, you reach the CollegeBoard site, log on, and navigate to the score report page.
+Finally, you reach the right site, log on, and navigate to the score report page.
 You close your eyes, take a deep breath, and then look hopefully upon the bright screen in front of you.

-First: were the circumstances surrounding your SAT test unfavorable?
+First: Were the circumstances surrounding your SAT test unfavorable?
 Perhaps the school at which you took the test was undergoing extensive construction that particular day.
 Perhaps the student behind you constantly jiggled your desk with his foot, no matter how forcefully you insisted he stop.
 Perhaps you had been recovering from a nasty cold that day, and your frequent coughing had disrupted your concentration.
 The list goes on, united by one common characteristic: the fates were just against you that day.
 If this was the case, then a retest is likely to result in a higher score.

-Second: how did your SAT results compare to your scores on the practice tests?
+Second: How did your SAT results compare to your scores on the practice tests?
 If they were about the same, then a retake is not likely to raise your score.
 If your results were lower, then there’s a pretty high chance that a retake will raise your score.

-Fourth: have you fully utilized the free SAT tutoring services provided by Excel?
+Fourth: Have you fully utilized the free SAT tutoring services provided by Excel?
 Tutors will hone the skills you learned in the Excel group classes, and help you better understand any particular areas that you have difficulty with.

-Finally: what are the costs of reaching for that higher score, and how do they compare to the benefits?
+Finally: What are the costs of reaching for that higher score, and how do they compare to the benefits?
 Make sure that those extra few points are worth it.
 If studying for the SAT will detract from studying for school and will result in dropping grades, then it is not worth the effort.
 In fact, it may be beneficial to make a list with two columns: in one column, list the costs of studying to raise your score, and in the other column, list the benefits.
 Ultimately, keep in mind that your SAT score alone does not spell out acceptance or rejection from your college of choice; focusing on your unique talents will also boost your chances of being accepted.